Cape Verde–Guinea-Bissau relations

 Cape Verde–Guinea Bissau relations refers to the bilateral relationship between the Republic of Cape Verde (Cabo Verde) and the Republic of Guinea-Bissau.
 Cape Verde is an island country about 900 km north-west of Guinea-Bissau, a coastal West African country.
 Both were colonies of the Portuguese Empire and they campaigned together for independence with a plan for unification, but the countries separated after 1980.
+The two countries were both founder members of the Community of Portuguese Language Countries (CPLP) in 1996, and are each members of the African Union and the Economic Community of West African States (ECOWAS).

 Colonial history

 The area on the mainland under Portuguese rule now containing Guinea-Bissau was originally called "Guiné de Cabo Verde".
 Cape Verde was a site of transit in the slave trade from Guinea-Bissau to the Americas.
 Portuguese Cape Verde supplied many colonial officials for the mainland Portuguese Guinea, later Guinea-Bissau, at one point making up three-quarters of the civil service.

 Independence

 Cape Verde and Guinea-Bissau campaigned together for independence from Portugal, chiefly led by Amílcar Cabral's Marxist African Party for the Independence of Guinea and Cape Verde (PAIGC) from 1956.
 Cape Verde provided the bourgeoisie that led the anti-colonial movement in Portuguese Guinea.
 An ideology of unity was key to Cabral's theory of African liberation, and Cabral was himself Cape Verdean Guinea-Bissauan, though the call for unity was partly a tactic to avoid Guinea-Bissau becoming independent without Cape Verde, as the latter had closer ties to Portugal.
 The PAIGC then fought the Guinea-Bissau War of Independence (part of the wider Portuguese Colonial War), and declared independence in 1973, being formally granted independence in September 1974.
 Cape Verde joined Guinea-Bissau in independence from Portugal when it peacefully negotiated independence on 5 July 1975, following the April 1974 Carnation Revolution in Portugal, and Aristides Pereira of the PAIGC became president.
 The intent was unification, as written into the two countries' constitutions.
 The PAIGC viewed them as "sister republics" with "two bodies with only one heart", and the countries shared a flag and national anthem.

 However, the elites in Cape Verde opposed unification, there were constitutional and legal differences, and the trade between them was minor.
 On November 14, 1980, a coup d'état by João Bernardo Vieira against "foreign" mestiços overthrew the government of Luís Cabral (half-brother of Amílcar) in Guinea-Bissau, leading to Cape Verde separating under Pedro Pires on January 20, 1981 and forming the ruling African Party for the Independence of Cape Verde (PAICV).